-Insurance claims adjusters play an important role in the insurance industry.
-These are the people who examine property damage, auto collision, personal injury claims and the like, to determine the amount an insurance company should pay.
+Claims adjusters are the people who examine property damage, auto collision, personal injury claims, and more, to determine the amount an insurance company should pay.
 Adjusters often conduct interviews, look at police reports, and inspect damages, among other duties.
 It can be a fast-paced career that has its financial rewards, and there are a number of different areas an insurance claim adjuster can work in.
 The key is getting the right license that lets you work in your own state and, potentially, in another state.
-That can be a bit daunting since the rules and regulations are different from state-to-state, so we’ve created this handy guide to help walk people through what they can expect as they prepare for their dream of becoming an insurance claims adjuster.
+That can be a bit daunting since the rules and regulations are different from state to state, so we’ve created this handy guide to help walk people through what they can expect as they prepare for their dream of becoming an insurance claims adjuster.

-Some states require a 40-hour, pre-licensing course before you take the test.
+You may also be asked to take a 40-hour, pre-licensing course before you take the test.

-- Standard fire policy with knowledge of basic coverages and provisions, appraisal, replacement costs, and more
+- Standard fire policy, with knowledge of basic coverages and provisions, appraisal, replacement costs, and more

 - Auto liability

-- Home owner insurance coverage, including issues involving dwellings and contents
+- Homeowner insurance coverage, including issues involving dwellings and contents

 - Commercial lines coverage, which looks at property forms, commercial package policies, cargo, and more